srid/emanote/docs/resources.md

 # Resources

-Applications you can use along-side Emanote.
+Applications and resources relevant to Emanote.

 ```query
 path:./*